appfolio/pttool/README.md

 ### List of PT Projects

-In order to use this tool, the environment variable `PT_TOOL` must be set to your PivotalTracker API key.
+In order to use this tool, the environment variable `PT_TOKEN` must be set to your PivotalTracker API key.
 The key is listed under the "API TOKEN" section at the bottom of your PivotalTracker [profile](https://www.pivotaltracker.com/profile)."